William Griffith (born 1480)

 William Griffith (1480–1545) of Penrhyn Castle was a Welsh politician.
-He was knighted at Touraine in 1513 and was Chamberlain of North Wales in 1520.
+He was knighted at the Siege of Tournai in 1513 and was Chamberlain of North Wales in 1520.
 He was with Henry VIII of England at the Sieges of Boulogne (1544–46).

 Early life

 He was the son of Sir William Griffith the Hael, Chamberlain and Captain of Caernarfon Castle, and Jane Troutbeck.

 Through his father's second wife, he was the stepson of Elizabeth Grey, the first cousin of John Grey, Lord Ferrers of Groby, who was the first husband of Queen Elizabeth Woodville.
 As a result, his father was close to the House of Grey, and became a member of King Edward IV's council.
 He was also knighted by Arthur Tudor, Prince of Wales.

 His grandmother was Margaret Stanley, daughter of Lord Thomas Stanley, who became King of Mann and Lord Chamberlain, and his grandaunt was Lady Margaret Beaufort, mother of the first Tudor monarch, Henry VII.
 His granduncles were Commander Sir John Savage and Archbishop Thomas Savage of the Savage family of Melford Hall.